guanyuzong/SPC/README.md

 ## Testing
 If you would like to reproduce our results, please follow these steps.

+1. Complete the experimental environment setup as described above.

+2. Download the dataset and place it in the data folder [code:0617]https://pan.baidu.com/s/10g1can5GKMoO5Vm238aFEw.

-1. We provide a link to download the parameters of the trained model [code:0617][https://pan.baidu.com/s/1ZsddhG5dm6PHByvzaUSS0w](https://pan.baidu.com/s/11JUyWNfMqGT5ygCQKFuxbg).
+3. We provide a link to download the parameters of the trained model [code:0617][https://pan.baidu.com/s/1ZsddhG5dm6PHByvzaUSS0w](https://pan.baidu.com/s/11JUyWNfMqGT5ygCQKFuxbg).

-2. Place the parametric model under the './best/modal/' path.
+4. Place the parametric model under the './best/modal/' path.

-3. Open terminal. run：python3 test.py
+5. Open terminal. run：python3 test.py

-4. We also provide links to download the results of our experiments [code:0617] https://pan.baidu.com/s/14NemZ9E5_htkckmKwVfPhQ.
+6. We also provide links to download the results of our experiments [code:0617] https://pan.baidu.com/s/14NemZ9E5_htkckmKwVfPhQ.

 ## Evaluation
 If you would like to evaluate our entire model parameters through quantitative metrics, please follow these steps.